zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 # Create an empty vector corr
 corr <- c()

-# Calculate the correlation from -2 to 2 seconds and append the value to corr (replace ___)
+# Calculate the cross ccorrelation from -2 to 2 seconds and append the value to corr (replace ___)
 for (t in ___:___){
 	corr <- append(corr, cross_correlation(___,___,t))
 }

-# Create a time axis for the correlation values
+# Create a time axis for the cross ccorrelation values
 corr_time <-

 # Plot the correlation